 Lea Ann Seiler, Economic Development and Tourism Director for Hodgeman County, is a native Kansan with a passion for rural entrepreneurship and innovation.

-She believes that her experience as an ELI entrepreneurial mindset facilitator and MakerSpace creator – as well as B&B owner – provide valuable insight for a Destination Creation facilitator.
+She believes that her experience as an ELI entrepreneurial mindset facilitator and MakerSpace creator – as well as B&B owner – provide valuable insight for her role as a Destination Creation Course Facilitator.

 A little-known fact about Lea Ann is that she is a “real-life zombie” for the local Agritourism site every October!